 ThoughtSpot enables you to use the Security Assertion Markup Language (SAML) to authenticate user.
-You can set up SAML using the management console or through the shell on ThoughtSpot using a
+You can set up SAML through the shell on ThoughtSpot using a

 tscli-based configurator.
 It is configured to work using service provided by an Identity Provider (IDP).